 Ironically, the fiction I was reading was about friendships and sacrifices and love and people – in the real world.
 A truth inside a lie.
 And here I was trying to escape that very truth, believing I was too cool for reality.
+Living a lie.

 You love me.
-Real or not real? – Hunger Games
+Real or not real?

 As blissful as introversion is, it can turn into a comfortable corner to confine yourself, away from reality.
 A shield against the sun – a mask against mankind – a lie inside a truth.

 The truth is not extroversion.
-Heck no.
+Yuck, no.